Cool Stories of the Truth - A New Mythology

 The Truth and a new mythology...just a story in a mythical manner.

-The Science of Winning: Based on Ion Saliu's Fundamental Formula of Gambling (FFG).
+The Science of Winning is based on Ion Saliu's Formula to create great lotto software.